 The grapes are then crushed and cooked down for days, to create a thick, black, caramelised must, after which the skin and seeds are filtered out.

-The vinegar is then stored into different barrels (known as a battery) to ferment.
+The vinegar is then stored into progressively small barrels (known as a battery) to ferment.
+The barrels can be made from oak, chestnut, ash, and cherry to infuse different flavours into the balsamic.
 While the balsamic vinegar ages in the barrels, the flavour intensifies, becoming sweet and concentrated.

 Tiny jelly-enclosed spheres of Balsamic vinegar, that explode with flavour when you bite them.
 Adds a touch of theatre and excitement to salads, steaks, and even desserts.

 Borettane onions are preserved in balsamic vinegar for a beautiful blend of sweetness and acidity.
 The Borettane is a mild, sweet Italian pearl onion that is flat, almost saucer-like in shape.